 # Attendance and Professionalism

-Students are expected to attend all percussion-related events unless otherwise noted or excused.
-These events include but are not limited to:
+Attend all percussion-related events unless otherwise noted or excused.
+These include but are not limited to:

 - Fellow percussionists' recitals